 Tips for successful breastfeeding

-Breastfeeding is the optimal food for infants, with many known health benefits for both baby and mother.
-Organizations such as the World Health Organization (WHO), American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, and the U.S. Preventive Services Task Force recommend exclusive breastfeeding for the first 6 months of age.
+Breast milk is the optimal food for infants and breastfeeding has many known health benefits for both baby and mother.
+Organizations such as the World Health Organization, the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists and the U.S. Preventive Services Task Force recommend exclusive breastfeeding for the first 6 months of age.
 The CDC’s 2018 Breastfeeding Report Card tells us that although 83 percent of US women initiate breastfeeding at birth, just 58 percent continue at 6 months with only 25 percent exclusively breastfeeding.

 Breastfeeding can be challenging, especially in the first weeks.
 Here are several tips to support successful breastfeeding:

 Attention to adequate nutrition and hydration helps maintain an adequate milk supply.
 Breastfeeding takes time and energy, making it much harder if mom is depleted.